Meet Our Faculty & Staff

 Hilary T. Lappin

-Hilary Lappin is the Assistant Director of Admissions and Special Projects at American University Washington College of Law's Program on Law & Government where she works with all LLM and SJD applicants through the admissions process and serves as newly admitted students main point of contact.
-In addition to working with admissions, Hilary works with new programming initiatives including the Summer Institute on Law & Government and marketing and outreach efforts.
-Hilary joined American University in 2002 and has been with the Program on Law & Government since 2009.
-Previously, she worked for the Brookings Institution Project on Internal Displacement, served as the Academic Advisor for American University’s Washington Semester and the Washington Internships for Native Students Programs, and more recently was the International Exchange and J-1 Visa Coordinator for the Washington College of Law.
+Hilary Lappin is the Associate Director of Graduate Admissions at American University Washington College of Law where she manages admissions for the 5 LLM Programs and the SJD Program.
+Hilary joined American University in 2002 and has worked in a variety of offices focusing on international programs and visitors, graduate admissions, and student services.
+Previously, she worked for the Brookings Institution Project on Internal Displacement, served as the Academic Advisor for American University’s Washington Semester and the Washington Internships for Native Students Programs, and was the International Exchange and J-1 Visa Coordinator for the Washington College of Law.
+Most recently she was the Assistant Director of Admissions for the Program on Law & Government at the Law School.
 She completed her BA in International Politics from the Catholic University of America.
 She studied at the University of Leuven in Belgium while working in the European Parliament and through Leeds University while working in the British Parliament.
 She has her MA in International Politics from American University’s School of International Service and a Graduate Certificate in Public Administration from American University’s School of Public Affairs.

-Diana Sawyer is the Staff Assistant for the Program on Law & Government.
+Diana Sawyer is the Program Coordinator for the Program on Law & Government.
+Diana serves as the main point of contact for students' administrative needs while in the Program.
 She previously worked for Senator Blanche Lincoln and Representative Vic Snyder.
-Mrs. Sawyer earned a Bachelor of Arts magna cum laude from the University of Arkansas in Political Science and International Relations with minors in Spanish and European Studies.
+She joined the Program on Law & Government in 2010.
+Diana earned a Bachelor of Arts magna cum laude from the University of Arkansas in Political Science and International Relations with minors in Spanish and European Studies.